Celebrating 5 Years of Supporting Early Career Scientists Through Paid Summer Projects

 From September, Helen will teach Chemistry at Clifton College in Bristol.

-The Summer Student project has been going on since 2019, welcoming 16 young scientists to the CCDC.
+The Summer Internships have been going on since 2019, welcoming 16 young scientists to the CCDC.
 You can read about a previous cohort here.
 Their combined effort has led to over 2250 structures originally from hardcopy, now accessible in the CSD, dating back to the 1920s.
 Additionally, numerous entries have been enhanced, and their creative contributions include some of our most popular educational materials, such as our most-watched YouTube video on symmetry.

 This illustrates the tangible difference the summer students have made at the CCDC, and it has allowed the Data and Community Team to benefit from the student’s impact on data science.